 Add A New Device

 Enter the new device's PIN.
 PIN:

-Press the button of the new device in two minutes.

 Back Connect

-- Step 2: Press and hold the WPS button of the client device directly. - Step 3: The Wi-Fi Protected Setup LED flashes for two minutes during the Wi-Fi Protected Setup process. - Step 4: When the WPS LED is on, the client device has successfully connected to the Router. - Step 5: Refer back to your client device or its documentation for further instructions.
+- Step 2: Press and hold the WPS/QSS button of the client device directly. - Step 3: The Wi-Fi Protected Setup LED flashes for two minutes during the Wi-Fi Protected Setup process. - Step 4: When the WPS LED is on, the client device has successfully connected to the Router.

+Step 5: Refer back to your client device or its documentation for further instructions.